SpiderLabs/DoHC2/README.md

 9. Change INPUTDOMAIN and OUTPUTDOMAIN in DoHC2.py.
 Change encryption key/IV - this is used to encrypt the path from Teamserver-->Client Only (Encrypts Stager).
 10. Launch python3 DNS server.
 11. Build ExternalC2 library.
 Change encryption key/IV in DoHChannel.cs to match python3 server.
-12. Configure and launch DoHC2() as below being sure to set INPUTDOMAIN, OUTPUTDOMAIN and a [DoH provider](https://github.com/curl/curl/wiki/DNS-over-HTTPS).
+12. Configure and launch DoHC2() as below being sure to set INPUTDOMAIN, OUTPUTDOMAIN and a [DoH provider](https://github.com/curl/curl/wiki/DNS-over-HTTPS) in format 'https://resolver.example.org/dns-query'.

 ## Server